 Melissa Burgess helps clients engaged in manufacturing and cross-border transactions maintain compliance with U.S. and foreign trade regulations, particularly those related to U.S. national security.
-Her experience includes advising clients on regulations governing permanent and temporary exports and imports (ITAR; EAR; ATF), national security restrictions on entities, equipment, and services, review of foreign investments, and compliance with the Foreign Agents Registration Act.
+Her experience includes advising clients on regulations governing permanent and temporary exports and imports (ITAR, EAR, ATF); sanctions; national security restrictions on entities, equipment, and services; review of foreign investments; and compliance with the Foreign Agents Registration Act (FARA).

-In helping her clients mitigate risk and when conducting cross-border transactions, Melissa applies the experienced she gained early in her career, which focused heavily on assisting clients with the production, import, and export of weapons systems, including firearms and ammunition.
-Her work has involved matters before the Bureau of Industry and Security, the Committee on Foreign Investment in the United States, the Directorate of Defense Trade Controls, and the Office of Foreign Assets Control, among others.
+In helping her clients mitigate risk and when conducting cross-border transactions, Melissa applies the experience she gained early in her career, which focused heavily on assisting clients with the production, import, and export of weapons systems, including firearms and ammunition.
+Her work has involved matters before the Bureau of Industry and Security, the Committee on Foreign Investment in the United States, the Department of Justice's FARA Unit, the Directorate of Defense Trade Controls, and the Office of Foreign Assets Control, among others.

 Defense manufacturing and international trade crossover issues